vinaykale64/market-monitor/README.md

-# stocks_visualizer
+# market-monitor

-Welcome to github repo of the [Market Monitor App](https://stock-app-vk94.herokuapp.com/).
+Welcome to github repo of the [market-monitor app](https://stock-app-vk94.herokuapp.com/).
 Created completely in Python.

 This is a simple app which
+- Let's user choose a stock/company/ETF from NYSE and NASDAQ exchanges
-- shows stock prices across a chart
+- shows prices across a chart with customizable time periods (1d/1mo/3mo/1y/5y)
-- options info table closest to stock price with color codes
+- shows ptions info table closest to stock price with color codes (green-ITM, white-OTM)
-- recent news about the company
+- any recent news about the underlying organization

 Its updated live and uses the [yfinance](https://pypi.org/project/yfinance/), [finviz](https://github.com/mariostoev/finviz) API in backend.